 In June 1997, the College of Education has moved to the Lucinda Campus.
 All professional books on education and other related topics from the main library were transferred.
 Within the year, the College of Architecture and Technical / Vocational Institute were relocated at the San Isidro Campus.
 In this campus, a new library was organized.
 Meanwhile, in the same year, the College of Nursing was also established at the Lucinda Campus as a satellite library at the College of Nursing building.

-Law books, as well, have been transferred from the Graduate Studies Library to the College of Law located at the TSU Gymnasium as a reading center for law students was created.
+Law books, as well, have been transferred from the Graduate Studies Library to the School of Law located at the TSU Gymnasium as a reading center for law students was created.

 On August 17th of 2012, the Jose V. Yap Library located at the TSU Lucinda Campus was inaugurated.
 The Nursing and Education Unit Libraries were transferred to this new building to accommodate more library users.
 The following year TSU officials also decided to incorporate the Graduate/CPA Library to the Main Library.